Christina Laurel - artist creating installations, working in paper.

 Paper: By printing imagery of my own 2-D work onto shoji paper, I reference my fans, wall hangings, and collage on cradled wood.
 Originally I studied fashion design; my fascination with texture remains.
 I weave, layer, and sew paper to create surfaces that invite your "eyes to touch.”

-Native of Syracuse, NY, now residing in the Greenville, SC, area.
-Discovered Paducah, KY, as a 2014 Artist-in-Residence with the Paducah Arts Alliance, and Rabun Gap, GA, as a 2015 Artist-in-Residence at Hambidge Center for the Arts.
+Native of Syracuse, NY, now residing in Greenville, SC.
+Artist-in-Residence: 2014 in Paducah, KY, with the Paducah Arts Alliance; 2015 in Rabun Gap, GA, at Hambidge Center for Creative Arts & Sciences; and 2016 in Amherst, VA, at Virginia Center for the Creative Arts.

 "Sketching in the Galleries," Sunday, October 9, 2016, at Greenville County Museum of Art